mischah/michael-kuehnel.de/_posts/2015-09-08-using-vm-to-switch-node-versions.md

 0.40
 ```

-This can be overidden by placing other `.nvmrc` files in project root directories.
+This can be overidden by placing other `.nvmrc` files in your project root directories.

 ---